tillitis/tillitis-key1/doc/system_description/software.md

 The purpose of the firmware is to bootstrap and measure an application.

 The TKey has 128 KB RAM.
-The current firmware loads the app at the upper 100 KB.
-The lower 28 KB is set up as stack for the app.
-A smaller app that wants continuous memory may want to relocate itself when starting.
+Firmware loads the app at the start of RAM.
+The current C runtime (crt0.S) of apps in our [apps repo](https://github.com/tillitis/tillitis-key1-apps) sets up the stack to start just below the end of RAM.
+This means that a larger app comes at the compromise of it having a smaller stack.

 The firmware is part of FPGA bitstream (ROM), and is loaded at `0x0000_0000`.